rmuduli486/Tourzee/README.md

 ![Tourzee Logo](https://github.com/ImeshPasinda/Tourzee/blob/dev/logo.png)

-Tourzee is a web application built with the MERN stack that aims to revolutionize the tourist experience in Sri Lanka.
+Tourzee is a web application built with the MERN stack that aims to revolutionize the tourist experience in India.
 Whether you're a traveler looking for an unforgettable adventure or a local who wants to explore your own backyard, Tourzee has you covered. 🌴

 ## Table of Contents
 1. [Introduction](#introduction)